bparanj/crystal/programming/rag/learning-plan.md

    - **Concepts**: Model outputs, attention weights.
    - **Program**: Visualize the attention weights of a transformer model to understand how it focuses on different parts of the input sequence.
 This can help you see how the model makes decisions based on the input.

 These programs will help you gain a practical understanding of how LLMs like GPT-4 work, including their architecture and training processes.
-If you need more details or have any specific questions about these programs, feel free to ask!

 Techniques like dense passage retrieval (DPR) and sparse retrieval methods to efficiently find relevant information.